 Karen Adler Abramson

-Director of Education
+Director of Archives

-The Director of Education is responsible for the overall planning and direction of educational and public programs and the supervision of all program staff.
-The Education Director develops and implements plans for programs for the general public on a variety of historical, political, and public policy issues, including programs for primary and secondary school groups, conferences, seminars, and workshops for primary and secondary school teachers, and education outreach efforts.
+The Director of Education and Public Programs is responsible for the overall planning and direction of educational and public programs and the supervision of all program staff.
+The Director develops and implements plans for programs for the general public on a variety of historical, political, and public policy issues, including programs for primary and secondary school groups, conferences, seminars, and workshops for primary and secondary school teachers, and education outreach efforts.